Quadratic Chabauty and rational points I: p-adic heights: Computing and

-(so $x=v+1$). $E_1 $ has type II reduction, which means that the singular point mod 2 doesn't lift to a $\mathbb{Q}_2 $ point.
-Hence

 We compute local heights on $E_2$.
 The equation given for $E_2 $ is minimal, and it has type IV reduction.
 The unique singular point of the special fibre is $(0,1)$.
-By Silverman, the formula for the local height at points $(x_0 ,y_0 )$ of bad reduction is given by
+By Silverman \cite{silverman1988computing}, the local height at points $(x_0 ,y_0 )$ of bad reduction is given by

-Hence the possible values of $h_{E_2 ,2}(f_2 (z))$ are $2\max \{0,v(x(z))\}\log _p (2)$ when the valuation of $x(z)$ is positive, and $-\frac{2}{3}\log _p (2)$ when the valuation of $x(z)$ is negative.
+Hence the possible values of $h_{E_2 ,2}(f_2 (z))$ are $2\max \{0,v(x(z))\}\log _p (2)$ when the valuation of $x(f_2(z))$ is positive, and $-\frac{2}{3}\log _p (2)$ when the valuation of $x(f_2(z))$ is negative.
 Hence Finally $h_{E_2 ,2}((0,1))=-\frac{2}{3}\log _p (2)$ and $h_{E_1 ,2}((0,1))=0$.